emaphp/eMapper/README.md

     </tr>
      <tr>
         <td>@If, @IfNot, @IfNotNull</td>
-        <td>Used to indicate that a dynamic attribute must only be evaluated if a condition evaluates to true. @If and @IfNot evaluates a macro against current instance while @IfNotNull checks whether an attribute is not NULL.</td>
+        <td>Used to indicate that a dynamic attribute must only be evaluated if a condition evaluates to true. @If and @IfNot evaluates a macro against current instance while @IfNotNull verifies that an attribute is not NULL.</td>
         <td>@If (== (#category) 'laptops')<br/>@IfNot (== (#status) 'ready')<br/>@IfNotNull(userId)</td>
     </tr>
 </table>